 Dairy Queen makes almost $4 billion in revenue from the US alone.
 Counting its global revenue the number comes up to approximately $5 billion.
-While these figures aren’t exactly comparable to giants like Burger King, McDonald’s and similar companies—they are indicative of progressive success.
+While these figures aren’t exactly comparable to giants like Burger King—they are indicative of progressive success.

 The company is well-known for its advertising techniques, which often included clever slogans.
 Also, its marketing during the 70s featured Dennis the Menace while the character was still relevant.
 DQ doesn’t have a mascot but instead relies on jingles, slogans, and other advertising methods for its marketing.

 This American fast-food restaurant serves up standard menu items and then some.
-Compared to Burger King and similar companies, Wendy’s isn’t a brand name that is familiar to most people.
+Compared to Burger King, Wendy’s isn’t a brand name that is familiar to most people.
 Nonetheless, the company operated locations and franchised locations bring in a revenue over $2 billion yearly.

 Again, this may not be much.
 However, Wendy’s has been showing signs of growth in recent times and it’s not slowing down.
 The most prominent feature in Wendy’s hamburgers is that they are square.